-Day 5 Nice - Rapallo, Liguria
+Day 5 Antibes - Rapallo, Liguria

-Day 6 Liguria
+Day 6 Rapallo

 This morning we have an optional boat excursion to the delightful seaside village of Portofino - popular with the jet set since the 1950s.
 Take a guided walk through the village, visiting the pretty Church of St George and Castello Brown.

 Today we visit the Cinque Terre, or ‘Five Lands,’ a collection of five picturesque villages along the Ligurian coast.
 We travel by train to Monterosso, Vernazza, Manarola and Riomaggiore, each one a charming jewel overlooking the gulf.
 Manarola is a little village built high on the cliff-top overlooking the Gulf of Genoa and Monterosso, the largest of the five villages, is especially famous for its anchovies and we will have a chance to visit the anchovy salting centre here.